Stephen Hill (entrepreneur)

-Stephen Hill (born 1962) is an Australian skateboarder and businessman.
+Stephen Hill DLitt (honoris causa) (born 1962) is an Australian skateboarder and businessman.
+In 2025 he was awarded a Doctor of Letters by La Trobe University.
 He is the cofounder of Globe International with his brother Peter.
 He has also acted as an executive producer on over 30 international media projects including feature films and television specials.
 Hill has also been involved in several community action projects including promoting new skateboarding facilities and local environmental causes across several countries.

 Career

 Born 1962, in Melbourne, Hill started skateboarding at age eight with his brother Peter in the early 1970s.
 In their teenage years, they put together one of the early Australian sponsored skate teams, Sparx, were in the Nike skateboard team in 1979 and competed successfully in Australian skate titles.

 Along with their younger brother, Matt Hill, they began to import skateboards and associated equipment, eventually forming Hardcore Distribution, a company that later grew into Globe International.
 In the 1980s, the brothers promoted skateboarding in Australia, running demonstrations and tours featuring local and American skateboarders including Allen Losi, Mark Gonzales, Christian Hosoi, Tony Hawk, Lance Mountain, Lee Ralph, Jeff Phillips and Jason Lee.
 They also distributed Vision Streetwear and Airwalk shoes.

 Stephen and Peter wrote two books on skateboarding, The Skateboard Book: Blast!
 (1986) and Skate Hard (1988).
 The design plans from those two books influenced the construction of Australian skateparks and ramps for the following decade.
 In 1987, the brothers were profiled on a segment on Australian skateboarding on 60 Minutes.
 In that same year, they co-founded an Australian skateboarding magazine, 540.
 Stephen and his brother were also early snowboarders in Australia and successfully lobbied for snowboarders' access to Australian snow fields.

 Stephen and Peter's private company, Globe, grew throughout the 1990s, and they also licensed major streetwear labels Mossimo, Stüssy, Eckō Unltd., Freshjive, Split, Hardcore Jeans and Paul Frank Industries, along with creating their own proprietary brands, including Mooks and M-ONE-11.
 In 2001, Stephen oversaw the public float of the company on the Australian Stock Exchange with his brothers, maintaining a large shareholding and subsequently appointed to the board as an executive director.
 Stephen remained actively involved in product development and brand creation, as well as development and positioning for the company as it expanded into North America, Europe and Asia.